Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Decomposition of a unicellular map

-Two bud-rooted map are said to be \emph{root-equivalent} if they can be obtained one from another by a rerooting-on-a-rootable-corner operation.
+Two bud-rooted maps are said to be \emph{root-equivalent} if they can be obtained one from another by a rerooting-on-a-rootable-corner operation.
 We call \emph{unrooted map of $m$} and denote $\overline{m}$ the equivalence class of $m$ for root-equivalence.
-Equivalently, the unrooted map of $m$ is the map obtained from $m$ by forgetting the root corner, forgetting the virtual corners, forgetting which stems are buds or leaves, and instead recalling which real stems are rootable or not.
+Equivalently, the unrooted map of $m$ is the map obtained from $m$ by forgetting the root corner, removing the virtual stems, forgetting which stems are buds or leaves, and instead recalling which real stems are rootable or not.
 Note that $m$ can be recovered from $\overline{m}$ just by the choice of a rootable corner of $\overline{m}$.